 Congratulations Plymouth Scholars Charter Academy staff and scholars for the Emerald designation.
 Keep up the good work.

-Plymouth Scholars Charter Academy is a free public charter schools in Plymouth, Michigan, serving students in Young 5s through eighth grade.
-National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+Plymouth Scholars is a tuition-free, public charter school in Plymouth, Michigan, serving students in Young 5s through eighth grade.
+It is part of the National Heritage Academies network, which includes more than 100 tuition-free, public charter schools serving more than 65,000 students in kindergarten through 12th grade across nine states.
 For more information, visit nhaschools.com.